 The Group incurs credit risk from transactions with financial institutions.
-The total credit risk on an equity derivative (as described in Note 9 above) and cash and cash equivalents, which have been recognised in the statement of financial position, is the carrying amount.
+The total credit risk on cash and cash equivalents, which have been recognised in the statement of financial position, is the carrying amount.
 The Company and its subsidiaries do not retain any collateral or security to support transactions with financial institutions.
 Cash and cash equivalents are held and transacted with National Australia Bank, Western Union and Sonabank.
-The equity derivative counterparty is Lanstead Capital L.P.
-The estimated credit risk associated with the unsecured equity derivative has been considered in the estimation of the fair value of the equity derivative, as described in Note 9.